0xmoei/Linux_Node_Guide/buy-vps.md

 The first thing that is needed to participate in Node Testnets is a VPS server

-In order to buy a VPS ( Cloud Server), I introduce several good (in my opinion) foreign & Iranian providers with and without crypto payment with brief information
+In order to buy a VPS ( Cloud Server), I introduce several good (in my opinion) providers with and without crypto payment with brief information

 | Rank | Provider |   Payment Method   | Discription                     |
 | :-------- | :-------- | :------- | :-------------------------------- |